Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

     can be used to return a background color for primary rays, or mark occlusion rays as unoccluded.

-For a full tutorial check out the
+For a detailed overview and other interesting gems, see the [Ray Tracing Gems Book](http://www.realtimerendering.com/raytracinggems/), or check out the
-[Introduction to DirectX Ray Tracing](http://intro-to-dxr.cwyman.org/) course given at SIGGRAPH 2018, or the [Optix 7 Tutorial](https://gitlab.com/ingowald/optix7course) given at SIGGRAPH 2019.
+[Introduction to DirectX Ray Tracing](http://intro-to-dxr.cwyman.org/) course given at SIGGRAPH 2018, or [Optix 7 Tutorial](https://gitlab.com/ingowald/optix7course) given at SIGGRAPH 2019.

 # The Shader Binding Table